eformat/popular-moviestore/README.md

 ![](/images/2020-11-04-18-26-59.png)

-## Running the application in dev mode
+## Running the application in dev mode locally

 (Optional) export your [moviedb](http://themoviedb.org/) apiKey, there are default test movies loaded if you dont have an account (its free!)
 ```bash